We’ve pulled together a bumper list of positive and practical activities to enjoy at home over the coming months.

 Sometimes we just want something gentle and relaxing to do.
 We definitely shouldn’t feel as though we are supposed to achieve something every single day – especially in these strange times.

-Below you will find a list of relaxing winter activities for older adults that you may be interested in.
-Almost all of them are best accomplished while wrapped up in a blanket and enjoying a hot chocolate…
+Below you will find a list of relaxing activities for older adults that you may be interested in.
+Almost all of them are best accomplished while wrapped up in a blanket and enjoying a chocolate biscuit!

 33. Watch an online talk on Mirthy